Breault Research Wins Phase 1 and Phase 2 Navy SBIR Grants; BRO Engineering Creates LED-Based Navy Deck Lighting Solution

 BRO's knowledge of optical and system-level issues on illumination projects such as the Navy deck lighting solution - including illumination, electrical, mechanical, packaging, environmental, and manufacturing challenges - position the company as a resource for customers seeking all types of advanced illumination design solutions.

 About Breault Research Organization (BRO)

-BRO is an optical engineering firm of global reach and reputation.
-BRO's optical software products and training courses help engineers turn creative visions into working prototypes, and the company's own engineers work on beyond-state-of-the-art projects for Fortune 500 companies, research institutions, and top government labs.
+BRO is an optical engineering firm providing optical software products and training courses that help engineers turn creative visions into working prototypes.
+The company's own engineers work on beyond-state-of-the-art projects for Fortune 500 companies, research institutions, and top government labs.
 BRO has been recognized by the director of the U.S. Patent and Trademark Office for technology export achievements, received Wells Fargo Copper Cactus Awards for Best Place to Work and Community Service, was named Arizona's 2010 Small Business Innovator of the Year, and has been commended by United States Secretary of Homeland Security Janet Napolitano for excellence in technology development.
 BRO is an ISO 9001:2008 registered company steadfastly committed to quality, innovation, and the success of its clients.

 VP of Marketing

 6400 E Grant Road, Suite 350

 520.721.0500 voice x789